2bndy5/CircuitPython_Cirque_Pinnacle/README.rst

 Usage Example
 =============

 Ensure you've connected the TM0dd0dd-202i-30x correctly by running the simple test located in the `examples folder of this library <https://github.com/2bndy5/CircuitPython_Cirque_Pinnacle/tree/master/examples>`_.
-See also the examples section.
+See also the `examples/` section.

 Contributing
 ============